LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 Allisee says:
 `"Hey, hey easy you can crush me after we talk, please??
-I'm not trying to kill you I don't even know you.
+I'm not trying to kill you, I don't even know you.
 For the broken mistress, I guess I see where you are coming from, but I also want to talk to her before I decide what I do.
 I'm here to save grandma right now, not to kill or call anything or anyone!"`